re:Building with Nuxt Content v2

 }

-Static Site Generation (SSG) pre-renders routes of your application at build time.
-Since my blog doesn't need to be updated frequently, generating the entire website at build time made the most sense.
-However some of the routes were not being generated properly by default.
-To fix this I enabled the following experimental configuration:
+Static Site Generation (SSG) pre-renders all routes at build time.
+Since my blog doesn't update frequently, generating everything at build time made the most sense.
+However, some routes weren't being generated correctly by default.
+To fix that, I enabled the following experimental configuration:

 export default defineNuxtConfig({